 Hopefully by now you have read our article about what the big Yahoo DMARC p=reject rejection means for you and your email.
 And you may or may not be aware that yesterday AOL did the exact same thing, also publishing a DMARC policy of p=reject, which means, essentially, "reject any email coming from a yahoo.com or aol.com address if it was not sent through a Yahoo or AOL mail server."

-If there is anything that we want to emphasize in ensuring that you experience optimum email deliverability, it's that you add test accounts to your mailing list.
-You should do this by opening a test account with each of the major free webmail hosts, such as Hotmail and Yahoo.
-You can do this by adding your "company name.test" as your standard account name.
+One of the most important things that you can do to ensure good email deliverability is to add email deliverability test accounts to your mailing list.
+Fortunately, adding deliverability test accounts is also one of the easiest things that you can do!
+You should do this by creating one or more test accounts with each of the major free webmail hosts, such as Gmail, Hotmail and Yahoo.
+You can do this by using your "company name" as your standard email deliverability test account name.

 We've heard a lot about whitelisting and blacklisting, but many are unfamiliar with the term "greylisting" and, to a lesser extent, "rate limiting."
 Greylisting and rate limiting are two additional but lesser used methods which some ISPs may employ to attempt to deal with spam and/or a sudden influx of bulk email.